1wes/SIL-Frontend-TA-App/README.md

 ## What is SIL-Frontend-TA-APP

 SIL-Frontend-TA-APP is a web apllication that allows users to view other users' pictures, which are sorted into albums.
 The application leverages Google's OAuth authorization mechanism to enable user authorization.
-Once sign up is successful, the user session is stored within the application.
-There are four main pages of the application:
+Once sign in is successful, the user session is stored within the application.
+These are the main pages of the application:
 * Landing page
     - Contains a brief description of what the application does.